-- 5. The Board of the Recognition Panel must review the recognition of a Regulator as soon as practicable after: - a. the end of the period of two years beginning with the day of the recognition, - b. the end of the period of three years after that period, and - c. the end of each subsequent period of three years. - 6.
-As part of its cyclical review of a Regulator the Board of the Recognition Panel may: - a. call for (or receive voluntarily from a Regulator) evidence from that Regulator about the fairness, effectiveness and sustainability of its arbitral process and its complaints handling (to the extent that this interacts with the arbitral process), including from any assessment of these arrangements that the Regulator has undertaken, and
+- 5. The Board of the Recognition Panel must review the recognition of a Regulator as soon as practicable after: - a) the end of the period of two years beginning with the day of the recognition, - b) the end of the period of three years after that period, and - c) the end of each subsequent period of three years. - 6.
+As part of its cyclical review of a Regulator the Board of the Recognition Panel may: - a) call for (or receive voluntarily from a Regulator) evidence from that Regulator about the fairness, effectiveness and sustainability of its arbitral process (including any small administration fee) and its complaints handling (to the extent that this interacts

-- b. seek evidence on the matter from third parties. - 7.
+- with the arbitral process), including from any assessment of these arrangements that the Regulator has undertaken, and - b) seek evidence on the matter from third parties. - 7.
 Where the Board has received such evidence as part of a cyclical review, it shall consider that evidence, and publish its conclusions on the fairness, effectiveness and sustainability of the Regulator's arbitral process.
-Such conclusions may include recommendations about or revisions to the Recognition Panel's policies and guidance on the operation of criterion 22 (published in accordance with paragraph 13 (policies and guidance) of this Schedule).
+Such conclusions may include: - a) recommendations about or revisions to the Recognition Panel's policies and guidance on the operation of criterion 22 (published in accordance with paragraph 13 (policies and guidance) of this Schedule); - b) directions to the Regulator to amend any small administration fee; or - c) that where it determines the requirement to provide an arbitral process causes serious financial harm to subscribers who publish only on a local or regional basis, the Recognition Panel may allow recognition to continue on the basis that such subscribers may, but need not, participate in the Regulator's arbitral process.
+Criterion 22 shall be interpreted accordingly.